1211104623/Starter-Kit-master/README.md

 - p => pod (inflicts 10 damage to nearby zombie)
 - r => rock (hides a game object:- arrows/health/pod/spaces)
 -   => space
-Next, user will be asked to enter commands to start moving the alien.
-The commands are :
+Next, user will be asked to enter commands to start moving the alien. (lower case only) The commands are :
 - up ; to move up
 - down ; to move down